gabosotob/pingpongscore/project/tasks.md

   - Save game: saves a game record
   - Get games: returns all the game records, or a single game record
   - Save users: saves a user
-  - Get users: returns all the users info, or a single user info
+  - Get users: returns all the user's info, or a single user's info

 ### 4. You must use some linter for the code

 - [ ] Define linter, standard and guide rules
-  - We'll use the Airbnb coding standard as base rules
+  - We'll use the Airbnb coding standard as the base rules
-  - Some coding rules will be overwriten for customizing our coding standard
+  - Some coding rules will be overwritten for customizing our coding standard
 - [ ] Define formatter
   - Prettier will be our default formatter